 Finding a Top Financial Advisor Firm in San Jose, California

 If you're searching for financial advisors in your area, it's easy to get overwhelmed by the number of options.
-To make the search easier, SmartAsset created this list of the top financial advisor firms in San Jose, California.
+To make the search easier, SmartAsset created this list of the top financial advisory firms serving San Jose, California.
 Reference the tables and reviews below to find out each firm’s account minimum, fees, investing style and more.
-As an alternative, SmartAsset’s financial advisor matching tool can connect you with nearby financial advisors.
+As an alternative, SmartAsset’s financial advisor matching tool can connect you with financial advisors who serve your area.

 Minimum AssetsNo set account minimum